rameshkr1994/Data-Science-Cookbook/Python/Pandas-Coding.md

 cwd
 ```
 ### Import CSV - Ignore the second header
 Using the option `header` we can choose the from what line we want to start reading the file.
-In this case
+In this case we have two headers.
+I just want to keep the first one.
+Therefore, I can use the option `skiprows=[1]` in combination with `header = 0` to keep just the first header.

 ```python
 # Uisnt skiprows=[1] we can skip the second header that is not useful at all